 Jay Black, lead singer of Jay & the Americans, was born David Blatt in New York City in 1938.

-Brian Poole, lead singer of the Tremeloes, was born in Dagenham, England in 1941.
+Brian Poole, lead singer for The Tremeloes, was born in Dagenham, England in 1941.

 Keith Emerson, songwriter, composer, producer, keyboardist with the Nice, and founding member of Emerson, Lake & Palmer, was born in Todmorden, Yorkshire, England in 1944.

 J.D.
-Souther, singer and songwriter, was born John David Souther in Detroit, MI in 1945.
+Souther, singer and songwriter, session musician, and producer for Linda Ronstadt who co-wrote hits for the Eagles and was a member of the Souther-Hillman-Furay Band, was born John David Souther in Detroit, MI in 1945.

-Dave Pegg, multi-instrumentalist, record producer, and bassist with Fairport Convention, the Ian Campbell Folk Group, and Jethro Tull, was born in Acocks Green, Birmingham, England in 1947.
+Dave Pegg, multi-instrumentalist, record producer, and bassist for Fairport Convention, the Ian Campbell Folk Group, and Jethro Tull, was born in Acocks Green, Birmingham, England in 1947.

 Maxine Nightingale, R&B and soul singer, was born in Wembley, London, England in 1952.